Cloxennn/Cloxennn/README.md

 ### About Me

-I'm 15, still in high school, and I spend most of my free time learning software development, website development, and computer science.
-I also write scripts to automate stuff and mess around with graphic design on the side.
+I'm 15, still in high school, and I spend most of my free time learning software development,and computer science.

 ---